Ryan Dearringer and his artwork can be found at his private art studio:

 1. How do I heal my tattoo?

 First of all, we need to understand the nature of a tattoo, to be able to best formulate the method to effectively heal one.
+Tattoos are not deep wounds, they are surface abrasions going only minimally into the outer layers of our flesh.
 A tattoo is essentially a colorful equivalent of a large scratch.
 The main difference being that we want to keep the foreign bodies in it, instead of taking them out.
-This is the main reason that I stress NOT TO USE NEOSPORIN or similar substances in the healing process.
+This is the main reason that I stress NOT TO USE ANTIBIOTIC CREAMS (Bacitracin/Neosporin) or similar substances in the healing process, unless one encounters the rare occasion of a bad heal, consisting of a rare allergic reaction or rare infection.
 These substances are intended to take foreign bodies out of wounds, and ink is a foreign body... mostly made up of alcohol, glycerin, water, and various minerals to get different pigmentation.
-The best substances to use are Plain, non-scented, original formula lotions(Lubriderm or Curel are best in my opinion).
-These are the only thing that any given tattoo artist across the board will usually agree on for healing a tattoo.
-Many artists have different methods that they believe work better, but 99% will agree that this method works.
+The best substances to use are skin moisturizers such as ointments designed for chapped and dry skin, or hypo-allergenic or plain, non-scented lotions(Lubriderm or Curel original formula).
+Many artists have different methods that they believe work better, but most all will agree that this method works.
 If you are going to use an ointment, it is best to use something formulated for moisturizing and helping skin renew, such as Aquaphor, Vitamin A&D ointment, or Baby Eczema cream.
-These substances are more like thicker lotions, than medicated healing ointments.
-They are good because of the high content of Vitamins A,D,& E, which are excellent for the skin, however, tend to be a little bit greasy in comparison to a lotion, so they take a little more care during application so as to not over-moisturize, or irritate the tattoo.
-When using an ointment you should cease using the ointment when the tattoo starts to peel, and switch to one of the above said lotions.
+These substances are more like thicker lotions, than medicated healing ointments that are used for cleaning wounds and preventing infections.
+Moisturizing ointments are good because of the high content of Vitamins A,D,& E, which are excellent for the skin, however, tend to be a little bit greasy in comparison to a lotion, so they take a little more care during application so as to not over-moisturize, or irritate the tattoo during application.
+The less petroleum content in the ointment, the better.
+I believe that the less petroleum there is in the ointment, the easier it is absorbed into the pores of the skin.
+When using an ointment some believe it works better to cease using the ointment when the tattoo starts to peel, and switch to one of the above said lotions.
 This is because lotion is thinner, and takes less to work into the skin, and when a tattoo is peeling, you want to retain as much of that skin as possible.
 Here are a few things to remember when healing a tattoo.

--For the first week of the healing process, It is ok in some situations to wrap your tattoo with saran wrap at night while you sleep, immediately following application of lotion or healing ointment.
-Upon waking up, remove the wrap if you happened to use this method, clean the tattoo, then keep it uncovered/unwrapped throughout the day to allow it to breathe.
-This keeps your tattoo moist during the night which is the longest period it should go without your attention.
-It can also help keep you from sticking to your linens as well as keeping all the nasty stuff that is hiding in your bed, out of your tattoo.
+-For the first week of the healing process, It is ok in some situations to wrap your tattoo with saran wrap at night while you sleep, or in the event the tattoo runs extra risk of becoming dirty, or being put in contact with an unclean surface.
+In these events, clean the tattoo thoroughly but gently using luke warm water, dry it avoid application of lotion or healing ointment, and wrap the tattoo.
+Upon waking up, or removal of the wrap, clean the tattoo, re-apply moisturizer, then keep it uncovered/unwrapped throughout the day to allow it to breathe.
+This keeps your tattoo moist during the night using your bodies' natural moisture.
+During sleep is the longest period your tattoo should go without your attention.
+It can also help keep your tattoo from sticking to your linens as well as keeping all the nasty stuff that is hiding in your bed, out of your tattoo.

--Only use a non-scented antibacterial soap to clean it... no perfumed soaps.
-Dial Gold is a great option.
+-Only use a non-scented soap to clean it... no perfumed soaps.
+Dial Gold is a great option as is Dr. Bronners unscented baby soap.

--Never soak your tattoo in standing water, only cleanse with running water over the top of it, not directly on it, and hand wash.
-Never use anything abrasive like fu-fu sponges or washcloths... be gentle.
+-Never soak your tattoo in standing water, only cleanse with running water over the top of it, not directly on it, and hand wash with only the lather.
+No direct un-lathered soap.
+Do not grind soap directly onto it, because then it is more difficult to wash it back out.
+Never use anything abrasive like fu-fu loofah sponges or washcloths... be gentle.
 This also means no soaking or swimming until the tattoo is completely healed otherwise it can get soggy and excess skin can come off.
 I shouldn't need to tell you why this is bad.

--Keep your tattoo lubed up.
+-Keep your tattoo lubed up and moisturized but not over moisturized.
+It should be lubricated or moist to the touch, but not caked on to the degree that you can scrape it off and have excessive build up, or write your name in it.
 If your tattoo starts to feel dry, give it more lotion. it should need moisturized every 3-4 hours, Possibly up to five hours with a thicker ointment.
-Apply more lotion Right before going to sleep, and immediately after cleaning it.
+Clean the tattoo, and apply more lotion or ointment Right before going to sleep if you do not wrap it, and right away upon waking, and also immediately after any additional cleansing.

 -Pat your tattoo dry, very gently, with something soft, or just let it air dry...
 No wiping over it, until it is fully healed.